Compulsory Auto/Uninsured Motorists

-- The Texas online insurance verification system, TexasSure, posted data showing that as of December 1, 2014, 13.83 percent of all vehicles in the state were uninsured, down from 14.92 percent a year earlier.
+- The Texas online insurance verification system, TexasSure, posted data showing that as of August 31, 2015, 11.35 percent of all vehicles in the state were uninsured, down from 14.09 percent on August 24, 2014.
 (See Computer Databases below.)

 - Website Access: Access to insurance policies online could aid people who are evacuated or suffer a loss following a natural catastrophe, as well as allow policyholders to review their policies at any time using smartphones or tablets.
-Sixty-six percent of auto, homeowners and renters policyholders responding to a May 2014 poll conducted by the Insurance Information Institute said they would like to view all policies available to them on a single website.
+Seventy-nine percent of auto, homeowners and renters policyholders responding to a November 2015 poll conducted by the Insurance Information Institute said they would like to view all policies available to them on a single website.

 - E-Commerce Laws: According to Property Casualty Insurers Association of America (PCI), a growing number of states are enacting laws that allow insurers to transmit policy documents to their customers electronically.
 E-delivery laws govern the transmission of all insurance documents, which include policy notices and bills.
 Policyholders are required to consent to these transmissions.
 E-posting laws concern standard property casualty forms and endorsement and do not contain personally identifiable information.
 Policyholders are not required to consent to these transmissions.

-- According to PCI, as of June 2015, 29 states allowed electronic delivery of insurance documents and notices.
-Nineteen states had approved e-posting laws that will allow policyholders to view standard policies and endorsements through a website.
+- According to PCI, as of February 2016, 31 states and the District of Columbia allowed electronic delivery of insurance documents and notices.
+Twenty-one states and the District of Columbia had approved e-posting laws that will allow policyholders to view standard policies and endorsements through a website.